AlexHz01/AlexHz01/README.md

   I'm new to programming, wanting to learn from the github community

-- 👀 I’m interested in programming in python
+- 👀 I’m interested in programming in NodeJs
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning javaScript
 - 💞️ I’m looking to collaborate on Microsoft

 Used OS: <br>